-The basic theory of wine pairing is the match the intensity of flavor of a wine with the flavor of the food.
+The basic theory of wine pairing is the match the intensity of flavor of wine with the flavor of the food.
 If you are dealing with subtle flavors then you want a delicately flavored wine.
-Delicate and sophisticated wines tend to be expensive so, Rule 4: Save your Money.
-I'm not saying buy the cheapest wine you can find, but the heavy flavors of barbecue are well matched by less expensive wines.
+Delicate and sophisticated wines tend to be expensive.
+By no means, do not buy the cheapest wine you can find, but the heavy flavors of barbecue are well-matched by less expensive wines.

 Reds Go Better With Barbecue Than Whites